Portugal Golden Visa: full guide (2025)

 Legal fees are more variable as the costs you pay will depend on the level of service you need.
 It’s possible to apply for a Golden Visa without any specialist legal support, but most people choose to have a lawyer or agent help them put together their application pack.

-Any documents which are not in English or Portuguese will need to be translated too — this can push up costs further, and naturally may take some time to arrange.
+Any documents that are not in English or Portuguese will need to be translated too — this can push up costs further, and naturally may take some time to arrange.
 Having a helpful agent or legal adviser on hand can take some of the pressure off and make the entire application process run more smoothly.

 Getting a Golden Visa in Portugal: step by step